-The Board of Trustees recently approved a decision to purchase the new Machzor Lev Shalem to replace the Harlow Machzor that we have used for many years.
+The Board of Trustees several years ago approved a decision to purchase the new Machzor Lev Shalem to replace the Harlow Machzor that we have used for many years.
 Below you can read the report of the Ritual Committee that was presented to the Board.
 To view sample pages and learn more about the new machzor, check out the Machzor Lev Shalem website.

 Ritual Committee Report to the Board of Trustees